raspberrypilearning/octapi-public-key-cryptography/en/step_6.md

 --- /hints ---

-1. Run your code and time how long it takes to find the factors of 3, 5 and 7 digit numbers.
+1. Run your code and time how long it takes to find the factors of 3-, 5- and 7-digit numbers.